-The University of Hawaiʻi at Mānoa School of Nursing and Dental Hygiene, John A. Burns School of Medicine, William S. Richardson School of Law, Myron B. Thompson School of Social Work, Shidler College of Business and College of Education are ranked by U.S. News and World Report in its just-released 2019 Best Graduate Schools list.
+The University of Hawaiʻi at Mānoa School of Nursing and Dental Hygiene, John A. Burns School of Medicine, William S. Richardson School of Law, Myron B. Thompson School of Social Work, Shidler College of Business, College of Education and College of Social Sciences are ranked by U.S. News and World Report in its just-released 2019 Best Graduate Schools list.

 The 2019 edition evaluates graduate schools on a variety of factors, including acceptance rates, standardized test scores and grade-point averages of incoming students and academic experts’ opinions about program excellence.